Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Configuration.md

 **How language selection works:**

-Stirling-PDF determines the interface language using this priority order:
+Stirling PDF determines the interface language using this priority order:

 1. **User's manual selection** (highest priority)
    - When a user clicks the language globe icon and selects a language